grzegorzmazur/yacas/docs/reference_manual/univariate-polynomials.rst

    .. seealso:: :func:`Content`

 .. function:: LeadingCoef(poly)
+              LeadingCoef(poly, var)

    leading coefficient of a polynomial

-   :param poly: a polynomial
-   :param var: a variable

-   This function returns the leading coefficient of {poly}, regarded as  a polynomial in the variable {var}.
+   This function returns the `leading coefficient
+   <https://en.wikipedia.org/wiki/Coefficient>`_ of ``poly``, regarded as  a
+   polynomial in the variable ``var``.
 The leading coefficient is the coefficient of the term of highest degree.
-If only one variable  appears in the expression {poly}, it is obvious that it should be  regarded as a polynomial in this variable and the first calling  sequence may be used.
+If only one variable  appears in the expression ``poly``, it is obvious that it should be  regarded as a polynomial in this variable and the first calling  sequence may be used.

    :Example: